DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-05-17-round-5-accessibility-research-findings.md

 ### Understanding the service

-One A participant with a cognitive condition struggled to understand the claim dates in sentence format because we were referencing more than one date.
+A participant with a cognitive condition struggled to understand the claim dates in sentence format because we were referencing more than one date.
 With key information like this, having it in a bulleted list helped them digest the information.

 ### Rendering of grant conditions